uber/cadence/docs/06_goclient/07_error_handling.md

 error cases.
 If the activity returns an error as `errors.New()` or `fmt.Errorf()`, those errors will be converted to `workflow.GenericError`.
 If the activity returns an error as `cadence.NewCustomError(“err-reason”, details)`, that error will be converted to `*cadence.CustomError`.
-There are other types of errors like `workflow.TimeoutError`, `workflow.CanceledError` and `workflow.PanicError`.
-Following is an example of what your error code could look like:
+There are other types of errors such as `workflow.TimeoutError`, `workflow.CanceledError` and `workflow.PanicError`.
+Following is an example of what your error code might look like:

 ```go
 err := workflow.ExecuteActivity(ctx, YourActivityFunc).Get(ctx, nil)